 Other kittens may have a food intolerance or experience digestive issues with certain foods.
 There are foods formulated for cats with food allergies.
 If you think your kitten might have a food intolerance or allergy, ask your veterinarian which food they would recommend for your kitten.

 3. Medical Issues

-There are a variety of medical issues that can cause kitten diarrhea.
+There are a variety of medical issues that can cause kitten and cat diarrhea.
 Underlying medical issues can include immune disorders, inflammatory issues, infectious disorders, and panleukopenia.
 In these cases, you'll need a veterinarian to diagnose the issue and develop a treatment plan.

 Sometimes kitten diarrhea is simply caused by stress.
 Young kittens go through a lot of change in a short amount of time, so it's not a surprise that they may experience stress-induced diarrhea.
 Using pheromones in your home may help calm your kitten and ease the stress of household changes.

 Kitten Diarrhea Treatment

 If you think your kitten's diarrhea may be caused by a parasite, bacterial infection, or medical issue, it's best to seek veterinary attention right away.
 Your veterinarian will be able to perform a fecal test and start ruling out different causes.
 The treatment for your kitten's diarrhea will vary depending on the cause.
 If the diarrhea is caused by worms, your vet may prescribe a dewormer.
 If the diarrhea is caused by a different parasite, your vet will prescribe a medication to target that specific parasite.
 If your kitten's diarrhea is caused by stress or dietary issues, it will probably subside once the body adjusts to the new food or environment.